opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/02_configuring_map_view/map.rst

 Customizing the map
 -------------------

-The "Map customization" section contains a variety of options to customize the both the map itself (the basemap) and the elements that represent the data (map markers, geographical shapes).
+The "Map customization" section contains a variety of options to customize both the map itself (the basemap) and the elements that represent the data (map markers, geographical shapes).

 To configure the map of the Map visualization, follow the instructions from the table below.